Alitpz/Alitpz/README.md

 ### 🔍 About Me

-I'm a self-taught software developer passionate about building clean, functional, and scalable applications.
-I enjoy learning new technologies and turning creative ideas into working code.
+I'm a self-taught software developer who loves crafting clean, functional, and scalable applications.
+I enjoy learning new technologies and bringing ideas to life through code.

 ---